Chelsea v Everton

 The same player then passed up a gilt-edge opportunity, planting the ball wide from seven yards having been expertly picked out by Everton's newly-crowned Player of the Season Leighton Baines.

-In terms of the afternoon, it proved an expensive miss as Chelsea won it with their next attack, Torres, fresh from his Europa League final strike, drilling home at the back post just moments later.
+In terms of the afternoon, it proved an expensive miss as Chelsea won it with their next attack, Torres, fresh from his Europa League final strike, drilling home from a Victor Moses knock down just moments later.

 Jelavic forced two more saves from Cech before the end as Everton tried – unsuccessfully - to salvage a more fitting end for Moyes.